maana-io/q-template-node-mongo/README.md

-# Q-ready NodeJS microservice template with support for MongoDB (incl.
+# Q-ready microservice for NodeJS with support for MongoDB (incl.
 Azure CosmosDB)

-This is a Maana Q-compatible project template supporting "modern JavaScript (ES2019)" and community best practices, including ESLint, Prettier, Docker, GraphQL, and Mongoose.
+This is a Maana Q-compatible project template supporting modern JavaScript (ES2019) and community best practices and technologies, including ESLint, Prettier, Docker, GraphQL, and Mongoose.

 ## Getting started